daorichard/store_frontend/README.md

 # E-commerce botique clothing app

 Welcome to the frontend repository for my e-commerce site.
-This project is built using React with TypeScript to create a modern and scalable user interface for my ecommerce platform that will be connected to stripe and a headless CMS.
+This project is built using React with TypeScript to create a modern and scalable user interface for my ecommerce platform that will be connected to stripe and a headless CMS via Strapi.

 ## Getting Started